In this article

 Start your kitten’s life off right by hitting all the medical milestones with prompt veterinary care.
 You’ll want to make sure you address any health concerns you’ve noticed with your kitten.
 The first year of veterinary care consists of vaccinations, flea and heartworm prevention, and having your kitten spayed or neutered.
 You should also decide if you’d like to have your kitten declawed.
 This is a decision you’ll want to have with your vet and determine earlier on as there can be complications associated with waiting to declaw.

-Schedule your kitten’s first vet appointment
+Schedule your kitten’s very first vet appointment with our expert team.

 Cat vaccinations are important even for indoor cats as you never know when your cat will slip out or encounter another feline.
 Many of the diseases cats can pick up can result in shortened lifespans, something all pet owners would rather avoid.
 Besides the rabies vaccine, which is required by law, your kitten will also receive vaccines that guard against rhinotracheitis, calicivirus, herpes, feline leukemia, feline distemper, and chlamydia.